apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 The app service uses later a volume, which maps to the local maven repository, which you may need/not need.
 The db service uses mysql-latest (currently 8.x), you may replace it with a fixed release tag.

-If previously build, you may want to delete all volumes and containers
+If previously build, you may want to delete all volumes (this will delete all tables in /var/lib/mysql) and containers

     docker-compose down -v